Asymmetric attractive zero-range processes with particle destruction at the origin: Introduction

+The second purpose of this article is to provide a simple proof for the hydrodynamic limit in the linear case where $g(k)=k$.
+The solution to the hydrodynamic equation then becomes an explicit function of the initial density profile in the system.
+In this particular case, we provide explicit formulas and a short and new proof for the hydrodynamic limit based on duality arguments inspired by previous work \cite{Erignoux18, ELX18} (see Section \ref{app}).

 All the results mentioned above \cite{bahadoran2012hydrodynamics,demasi2021,landim1996hydrodynamical,rezakhanlou91} strongly rely on the \emph{attractiveness property} of both the ASEP and zero-range processes.
 Here, we keep attractiveness as a crucial assumption.
 Indeed, attractive zero-range processes have nice features which allow us to introduce the notion of \emph{second-class particles} and to use coupling techniques.
 Similarly to \cite{demasi2021} we need to control the microscopic boundary entropy flux and we use the notion of boundary entropy-entropy flux pairs introduced by Otto \cite{otto96} and used in \cite{landim1996hydrodynamical} in order to characterize the boundary conditions in the scalar hyperbolic equations.
 For non-attractive asymmetric processes, very little is known: in fact, Yau's classical \emph{relative entropy} approach \cite{yau1991relative} is the unique method that derives the hydrodynamic behavior of such purely asymmetric processes in general, but it requires the solution to the hydrodynamic equation to be smooth.
 For this reason, it can usually only be applied to asymmetric systems up to the time of the first shock, and furthermore fails completely in the presence of boundary conditions such as those considered in this work.
+Another option, which would allow to derive non-attractive hydrodynamic limits for asymmetric systems in the presence of discontinuities (past the first shock, in particular) would be to adapt Fritz's \emph{compensated compactness arguments} \cite{fritz2004,fritztoth}.
+This technique, however, is not without its own shortcomings, and in particular requires to perturb the underlying microscopic dynamics by some symmetric stirring dynamics.
+This perturbation needs to be strong enough to ensure that one recovers at the hydrodynamic limit the entropy (or vanishing viscosity) solution to the hyperbolic equation, but weak enough so that the symmetric part of the dynamics does not appear in the limiting equation.
+This work is currently in progress in order to drop the attractiveness assumption in our model.